 Over time, programs and their theories evolve.
 This evolution is based on the same principle of natural selection that underlies all evolution in life.
-The process of consciously developing and evolving programs can be considered artificial selection, a special subtype of natural selection.
+The process of consciously developing and evolving programs is a type of artificial selection, a special subtype of natural selection.
 Evaluation can play a key role in that artificial selection, both in encouraging and enhancing variability and in providing feedback and influencing selection.
-It's not clear where program evolution is heading or whether any adaptation can be said to constitute 'progress.'
+As in evolution generally, it's not clear where program evolution is heading or whether any adaptation can be said to constitute 'progress.'
 Slight variations and adaptations can survive that subsequently make little apparent sense.
 Program features may exist today that were adaptive in the past but remain largely as residuals, long beyond their original adaptive genesis.